Tornado outbreak of November 17, 2013: Washington, Illinois

 The tornado then moved into Woodford County, where it maintained its size but slightly weakened to EF3 intensity as it passed near the towns of Roanoke, Benson, and Minonk.
 The tornado passed very close to the Parsons manufacturing plant that was destroyed in the 2004 Roanoke tornado.
 Despite tracking mostly across open fields, 70 farm buildings and seven homes were destroyed, with major damage sustained to 17 more.
 One unanchored farmhouse near Benson was swept away at EF3 intensity, and a car parked in the driveway was thrown into the basement.
 Roughly 100 vehicles were damaged, including several semis at a truck stop located north of Minonk, where three people were injured.
 Hundreds of power lines and trees were snapped, and a cell tower collapsed.
 Damage in Woodford County totaled $25 million.
-The EF3 tornado weakened further to EF2 status as it briefly tracked over La Salle County, where damage totaled $150,000.
+The EF3 tornado weakened further to EF2 status as it briefly tracked over LaSalle County, where damage totaled $150,000.
 Numerous power poles were snapped in this area, and two homes sustained significant damage.
 Various small outbuildings and a machine shed were also destroyed.
 Similar damage occurred in Livingston County, where in addition to outbuilding and power pole damage, an extensive swath of trees was sheared off, and a fire engine that was being stored in a garage was blown over as the structure was destroyed.
 The tornado finally dissipated 2 mi east-northeast of Long Point at 17:47 UTC, after remaining on the ground for 48 minutes.
 In total, the tornado caused three fatalities and 125 injuries in two counties and $935 million in damage across four counties.
 This made it the 10th costliest tornado in United States history.
 This was the first violent tornado in Illinois in November, but Illinois has seen violent tornadoes in December.